OpenLiberty/guide-arquillian-managed/CONTRIBUTING.md

 Many Git UI tools have support for adding the `Signed-off-by` line to the end of your commit message.
 This line can be automatically added by the `git commit` command by using the `-s` option.

-If reviewers agree with your change, your change will be merged to the `release` branch for publishing.
+If reviewers agree with your change, your change will be merged to the `prod` branch for publishing.

 ### Code contributions